-Inter-comparison and validation of SO2 layer height from UV/Vis sensors against independent datasets, of a combined principle component analysis and a neural network retrieval algorithm called 'Full-Physics Inverse Learning Machine' has been shown by University of Thessaloniki.
-With respect to the previous algorithm it requires low computational resources and can be applied in near-real time.
+Inter-comparison and validation of SO2 layer height from UV/Vis sensors against independent datasets, to four low-earth-orbit UV/Vis spectrometers: GOME/ERS2, SCIAMACHY/Envisat, GOME-2/METOPA and of a combined principle component analysis and a neural network retrieval algorithm called 'Full-Physics' OMI/AURA.
+Retrieval algorithms have been homogenised to ensure optimal consistency between the Inverse Learning Machine' has been shown by University of Thessaloniki.
+With respect to the previous historical QA4ECV dataset and the new TROPOMI operational products. algorithm it requires low computational resources and can be applied in near-real time.

-4.8 Other Trace Gases and Atmospheric Processes
+5.8 Other Trace Gases and Atmospheric Processes